openstack/contributor-guide/doc/source/common/irc.rst

 people hang around in that channel so come on in and say hello!
 If there is a specific project you are also interested in working on, feel free to join that one as well and introduce yourself there.
 Interested in joining more channels or need to look up what one is called?
-Look :ref:`irc-channels`.
+Check out :ref:`irc-channels` for more information.

 It's also important to note that given that the majority of contributors reside in the United States, channels will likely be quieter outside of